Mouchnino/moneyguru/devdoc/build.rst

 ---------------------

 - PyQt 4.6 (http://www.riverbankcomputing.co.uk/news)
-- PyInstaller, if you want to build a exe.
-You don't need it if you just want to run moneyGuru. (http://www.pyinstaller.org/)
+- cx_Freeze, if you want to build a exe.
+You don't need it if you just want to run moneyGuru. (http://cx-freeze.sourceforge.net/)
 - Advanced Installer, if you want to build the installer file. (http://www.advancedinstaller.com/)

 Building moneyGuru